nmanzi/PsNeePIO/README.md

 ## Project Goals

 - [x] Port the original PsNee to PlatformIO for easier development and cross-platform support
-- [x] Complete the port to RP2040
+- [x] Complete the port to RP2040 (RP2040-Zero board)
 - [ ] Implement UART for injection on RP2040 (thanks [Skitchin](https://github.com/johnbaumann/)!)
+- [ ] Implement PIO where appropriate to free up the main thread for fun and profit
+- [ ] Add [PicoMemcard](https://github.com/dangiu/PicoMemcard/) functionality as a bonus feature (also use littlefs/flash for debug logging?)
 - [ ] Test on various PlayStation models (please feel free to contribute your results, especially if you have a hardware model that requires BIOS patching!)
+- [ ] Test on other RP2040 boards
 - [ ] Improve documentation and add wiring diagrams
-- [ ] Add support for more microcontrollers

 ## Supported PlayStation Models